 Do I get married and have kids when I can’t even afford to live on my own?

 Which is it folks?!

 There is so much pressure from society because of how people use to live.
-You know the saying, “well when I was your age…” Times were different back than.
+You know the saying, “well when I was your age…” Times were different back then.
 School wasn’t as expensive and landing jobs weren’t as difficult.
-Than you have the media where people broadcast their seemingly perfect life and you begin to think, “Why haven’t I done that yet?”
+Then you have the media where people broadcast their seemingly perfect life and you begin to think, “Why haven’t I done that yet?”

 I turn 24 in a few months and in no shape or form am I ready.
 There is so much to figure out.
 And despite all the noise, negativity and unwanted comments I’m sitting here saying screw it!